David Dark: Career

-Dark also contributed the chapter, "'The Eraser': Start Making Sense," to the book, Radiohead and Philosophy: Fitter, Happier More Deductive.
+Dark has written six books, as well as a chapter of the book Radiohead and Philosophy: Fitter, Happier More Deductive.
+His most notable works include Life's Too Short To Pretend You're Not Religious (2016), The Sacredness of Questioning Everything (2009), and Everyday Apocalypse (2002).
+Dark has also contributed his writing to outlets like MTV News, Books & Culture, Pitchfork, and The Oxford American, Paste, America Magazine, The Christian Century, and Religion News Service.

 Awards and recognition

 The Gospel According to America was included in Publishers’ Weekly’s top religious books of 2005.

 Appearances

 David Dark has spoken at the Festival of Faith and Music at Calvin College in Grand Rapids, Michigan several times, including as a workshop speaker in 2003 and 2009, and the keynote speaker at the 2005 and 2007 events.

 He also spoke at the UK’s Greenbelt Festival in 2023.

-He appeared in the 2013 documentary "American Jesus".
-He tells the story of 'Uncle Ben' to explain the relationship Christians have with their faith.
+Dark appeared in the 2013 documentary "American Jesus".

 Personal life

 Dark is married to singer/songwriter Sarah Masen and they live in Nashville, Tennessee with their three children.